jiachenyee/IDAssignment2/README.md

 ### Features Left to Implement
 - Sign Out/Log Out Button
-  - Purpose: To allow users to log out.
+  - Purpose: To allow users to log out when they want to switch account.
 - Order tracking
-  - Purpose: To allow users to track their order and possibly re-order from last order.
+  - Purpose: To allow users to track their deluvery order progress and possibly re-order from last order.
+- Sold Out/New Logo
+  - Purpose: To give users an indication of which are the newly released products and which products are sold out due to limited stock or not in stock.

 ## Technologies Used
 The following are the various languages, frameworks, libraries, and any other tools used to construct this project.